chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 * Version numbers that have fewer than three parts will have the version filled out to three segments (for example, `1.2` will be normalized to `1.2.0`).
 * Version numbers that have leading zeroes in any part will have those leading zeroes removed (for example, `1.001.2` will be normalized to `1.1.2`).

-This normalization is applied to the generated nupkg when using `choco pack`, and will also affect any displayed versions of packages from remote sources.
+This normalization is applied to the generated package when using `choco pack`, and will also affect any displayed versions of packages from remote sources.

 ### Optimizing Performance

 The implementation of NuGet v3 feeds means that Chocolatey CLI now supports both NuGet v2 and v3 feed, in addition to the idiosyncrasies of some repository managers.
-Chocolatey CLI determines what repository manager and feed version is being used using queries to the source.
+Chocolatey CLI determines what repository manager and feed version is being used by querying the source.
 In some circumstances this can cause Chocolatey CLI and Chocolatey GUI to be slower when determining outdated packages or when calculating a lengthy dependency chain.

 We have thoroughly tested all Chocolatey products and have optimized many areas, but we acknowledge that there is more to do.
 But we need real-world experiences.
 Chocolatey values your privacy and our products do not use telemetry.
 To allow us to improve performance further, we ask for you [reach out to us and provide your performance experiences using Chocolatey products](#what-should-you-do-if-you-have-questions).

+If you are interested in the technical aspect of part of this, please see this [GitHub issue](https://github.com/chocolatey/NuGet.Client/issues/16)

 ## New Features and Improvements